wp-plugins/wp-content-slideshow-of-featured-posts/readme.txt

 == Installation ==

-1. Upload /wp-content-slideshow/ to your Plugin directory (wp-content/plugins/)
+1. Upload plugin folder to your Plugin directory (wp-content/plugins/)
 2. Go to the 'Plugins' Page of your Administration Area and activate the Plugin.

 == Frequently Asked Questions ==